project-koku/korekuta-operator/README.md

 oc create -f deploy/operator.yaml
 ```

-Verify that the memcached-operator is up and running:
+Verify that the cost-mgmt-operator is up and running:

 ```
 oc get deployment